timothystotts/fpga-serial-mem-tester-2/README.md

 # fpga-serial-mem-tester-2
-A small AP SoC project of different implementations for testing byte-by-byte a serial flash
+A small AP SoC project of Zynq-7000 implementation for testing byte-by-byte a serial flash